Meredith McCoy

 Meredith Rae Mauldin (née Thompson), known professionally by her stage name Meredith McCoy, is an American actress and singer best known as the English voice of Android #18 in the Japanese anime Dragon Ball series as dubbed by Funimation.
 She also voiced Kagura Sohma in Fruits Basket (2001), Maria Ross in Fullmetal Alchemist, and Atsuko Urameshi in Yu Yu Hakusho.

-Biography
+Early life

 McCoy was born Meredith Rae Thompson.
 She is the step-daughter of the late Jaan Kalmes, a long-time radio personality in the Dallas/Fort Worth area and Rebecca Kalmes.
 She has 3 brothers (Andy, Paul and Isaac) and 2 sisters (Caroline and Elizabeth).

 McCoy graduated from Collin County Community College and attended with fellow voice actor Laura Bailey.
 In 2005, McCoy married Michael Mauldin, a former Texas Senate candidate and executive director of worship ministry UpperRoom.
 She and Mauldin have three children together: Ellia, Jonathan and Noah.

 Acting

 McCoy's voice acting career began as Android #18 in the anime, Dragon Ball Z. She has also been the voice for several other anime characters including Kagura Sohma in Fruits Basket, Maria Ross in Fullmetal Alchemist, Kari Simmons in Case Closed and Lu Li Chang in Blue Gender.

 McCoy has also acted in several films including: Graduation Day (2003), Saving Jessica Lynch (2003), The Deadbeat Club (2004), Life Is Not a Fairytale: The Fantasia Barrino Story (2006) and The Imposter (2008).
 McCoy was also featured in the Kenny Chesney music video for "There Goes My Life".